Current Lab Members

 - Email email@example.com

 Dr. Micali is associate research scientist in Rakic lab.
-He received his Ph.D in Genetics, Molecular and Cellular Biology from State University of Milan-Italy in 2006.
+He received his Master Degree in Biology from the State University of Lecce-Italy in 2002, and then his Ph.D in Genetics, Molecular and Cellular Biology from the State University of Milan-Italy in 2006.
 From 2003 to 2008, he worked at the Molecular Genetics unit lead by Professor Francesco Blasi, at the San Raffaele Scientific Institute (Milan).
-He was interested in studying the role of TALE transcription factors (Pbx, Prep and Meis) in controlling cell survival and proliferation genes during mammalian development, using mouse...
+He was interested in studying the role of TALE transcription factors (Pbx, Prep and Meis) in...

 Central Nervous System; Neurodegenerative Diseases